Building a Houseboat

 So if you’re going to build a boat, why not combine it with a tiny house and build one you can spend the weekend on! a house boat!
 And building a little tiny home that floats isn’t really as crazy as it might sound…or that hard either.
 But it does take patience and dedication . . . and often, some good friends.
 With modern plywood, fasteners and epoxy finishes a nice houseboat can be built and enjoyed for decades.

-Chris Carr’s Darwin , pictured above, is one really great example of houseboat building.
+Chris Carr’s Darwin , pictured above, is one really great example of houseboat building and great boat design.

 “Too hard” you say?
 It’s a good thing Rob Reiheld didn’t think that way when he set out to build a houseboat.
 He didn’t think it too impossible.
 In fact he had no houseboat plans when he started, just a dream.
 But when this modern-day Noah dreamed of building a houseboat he went large!.
 The result is a beautiful houseboat construction that quickly becomes the envy of all who see it.
 Built on sections of treated plywood pontoons, it can easily be cruised along the Albermarle sound for day trips or lived on full-time.The way he built the pontoons in sections and then bolted them together is a unique way of building and definitely worth some extra study and consideration.

 Along the way, he managed to get the whole family involved.
 Learn all about his building adventure.
 See the fun and the challenges, as well as some serious setbacks he encountered building this great houseboat.
 The pictures alone are worth a visit to RobReiheld’s site

 Personally, I’m dreaming about building a little houseboat, sort of like a “Tiny Homes Design” and then just putting it on pontoons or a barge hull.
 Of course, this would be strictly for protected-water use.
 We won’t be barging over to the Bahamas.